Moumoon: 2004–2006: Formation and indies

 Yuka and Masaki met in summer 2004, but it was not until 2005 that they formed Moumoon.
 In October 2005, the duo held their first live performance at the Omotesando FAB.
 In 2006, they signed with the indie label Gate Records and released their debut single "Flowers/Pride".
 The single charted on the Oricon single charts at number 106.
 Soon after, Moumoon released their debut mini-album, Flowers (September 2006), which debuted at number 63 on the Oricon album charts.

 Major debut

 On May 12, 2010, they released their eighth single, "Sunshine Girl", which entered the Oricon single charts at number 12, a first for the group.
 The following week the single rose to number 10, becoming their first Top 10 single.
 The duo released their fourth mini-album, titled Spark, on July 7, 2010.

 In 2015, moumoon performed at the SXSW music festival in Austin, Texas, as part of the Japan Nite showcase.

 2021–present: Back to indies

 On November 30, 2020, it was announced that their contract with Avex Trax had expired and the duo decided to not renew it, and they will be working independently again after 13 years of contract with Avex.
+The band signed a new contract with indie label VAA in July 2021.

 On March 27, 2022, it was announced via the group's official Instagram account that Masaki and Yuka had married.